vmware-archive/vmware-vcenter/docs/vc_vm_ovf_readme.md

 # -------------------------------------------------------------------------

-  1. create: This method creates a new Virtual Machine by importing a OVF file.
+  1. create: This method creates a new Virtual Machine by importing an OVF file.

-  2. destroy: This method exports Virtual Machine OVF to the specified location.
+  2. destroy: This method exports Virtual Machine OVF to a  specified location.

 # -------------------------------------------------------------------------